Rosalina121/Terminal-Music-Controller/README.md

 - Album art!
 - moving progress bar
 - colors taken from the album art
+- colors of active position (current time) and progress bar blend seamlessly to colors of total time
 ## Roadmap
 - buttons for playback control
 - resizing?